omarnate1/projects/my_projects/tribute_page/README.md

 ## Credits

-- The tribute page content and code are created by [Your Name].
+- The tribute page content and code are created by [Nathan].